-Dogs are known for being loyal, loving companions, and it is no surprise that they fill our lives with joy.
+Dogs are known for being loyal, loving companions; it is no surprise that they fill our lives with joy.
 However, sometimes dogs can experience depression or anxiety due to a change in environment or other life events.
 When this occurs, the dog may exhibit decreased appetite, excessive barking, and excessive licking of objects around them.

 Trazodone is an FDA-approved drug used successfully in humans for over 50 years to treat insomnia and anxiety disorders.